CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

      ![](../media/CL7-EX3-T3-S3.png)

-4. Once the security advisory is created, scroll down and click on **start a temporary private fork**.
+4. Once the security advisory is created, scroll down and click on **Start a temporary private fork**.
 It is used to collaborate on a patch for this advisory.

     ![](../media/CL7-EX3-T3-S4-a.png)